yacubus-bishcus/mantis/README.md

 ==

 The User can manipulate the simulation in various ways through the mantis.in macro input file.
 For example the following line of code:
-`> ./mantis -m mantis.in -o test.root -s 1`
+`> ./mantis -m mantis.in -o test.root -s 1 -a 2.0`
 would run mantis with the inputs found in mantis.in located in the mantis executable directory.
-The ouput would be found in test.root and would have a seed of 1.
+The ouput would be found in test.root and would have a seed of 1 and a Photon Energy of 2.0 MeV.

 The command line input options and flags include: